 With a central pressure usually found in Category 3 hurricanes, the storm spawned tornadoes and left coastal flooding, crippling snow, and bone-chilling cold in its wake.
-Of the more than 250 weather and climate events with damages exceeding $1 billion since 1980, this storm remains the country’s most costly winter storm to date.
+Of the more than 310 weather and climate events with damages exceeding $1 billion since 1980, this storm is the country’s second-most costly winter storm to date.

 Lots and Lots of Snow